AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 * Empty symbols, for which the reported code size is null.

-Orphaned regions usually show up out of legitimate code alignment requests issued for performance or target ABI considerations.
+Orphaned regions usually show up out of legitimate code alignment requests issued for performance or target ABI specificities.
 Empty symbols most often result from low level assembly programmed parts missing the assembly directives aimed at populating the symbol table flags and fields.
-Both cases are typically harmless and easy to deal with once identified, so information about them is only emitted on explicit request, not by default.
+Both cases are typically harmless and easy to deal with once identified, so information about them is only emitted on explicit request, not by default.  |gcv|
-|gcv| provides the :option:`scan-objects` command for this purpose, which
-expects the set of object files to examine on the command line, as a sequence of either object file or :term:`@listfile argument`, and reports about the two kinds of situations described above.
+provides the :option:`scan-objects` command for this purpose, which expects the set of object files to examine on the command line, as a sequence of either object file or :term:`@listfile argument`, and reports about the two kinds of situations described above.